Holding Space for Pregnancy Loss

 YOU Should, If the Following Applies to You:

-you serve, support, assist, or work with women during pregnancy and postpartum periods
+you serve, support, assist, or work with pregnant and postpartum persons

 you haven’t received dedicated training for encountering and processing pregnancy loss and infant death OR you have done some training and would like some additional perspectives and materials to support your work

-you want to feel confident assisting a woman, her partner and family during a time of infertility, pregnancy loss, or infant death
+you want to feel confident assisting a client/patient/colleague/friend, their partner and family during a time of infertility, pregnancy loss, or infant death

 you think it might be beneficial to reflect on your own experiences with loss, death, and grief as you work to provide the best care for those who are grieving

-you wish to connect with the compassionate and skilled caregivers in your commmunity to grow your support network
+you wish to connect with the compassionate and skilled caregivers in your community to grow your support network

 you are excited to learn about various resources for grief, loss, and bereavement in order to better serve a grieving client, colleague, or friend